Learn how to be a ghostwriter so you can ditch your 9-5 and work from home.

 To start, knowledge of the publishing industry is helpful but not necessary.
 I only have basic knowledge in this area, and I make an excellent living writing, so don’t let that scare you.

 The longer you write for a living, the more you learn.

 Ghostwriting is also a way to make an income while you start and grow a blog.
-Your personal or business blog is a way to showcase your writing skills.
-Many business owners look for blog writers so they check out the company’s blog first to scope out the writer’s skills.
+Your personal or business blog is a way to showcase your skills.
+Many business owners look for blog writers, so they check out the company’s blog first to scope out the writer’s skills.

 You’ll also get experience in marketing, building your first website, design, technology, and other aspects of your business.
 All of these things are necessary to run a successful writing business.
 As a ghostwriter, you’re kind of a jack of all trades.

 I love ghostwriting because you can start ghostwriting blog articles with no experience and no special credentials.